-Join Joel Bradley for an in-depth discussion in this video Baking to keyframes, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Baking to keyframes, part of Blender: Creating Rigid Body Simulations (2013).

 As we have already noted, there will be…times when baking our simulation data to standard animation…key frames is going to be a required step…in the process of bring our shot to completion.…This could be for a number of reasons, the most likely one being the need to…tweak the motion of our simulated objects, by…means of Blender's array of key frame animation tools.…Such a stat could often times fine tune…the raw motion gleaned from the simulation engine.…And give us something that works just perfectly for the shot we are creating.…To demonstrate how the baking process works in Blender.…

 The first thing we need to do is select all of…the geometry that we actually want to create key frames for.…Now, this isn't a choice of which objects are included in the simulation, as…all of the rigid bodies in the scene will automatically be part of that.…This is simply our opportunity to make a choice…regarding which objects on need key frame data file.…So in our scenario here we will certainly want our moving blocks to have key frame…

 - Choosing a collision type

 - Adding a force field to the mix

 Blender: Rendering with Cycleswith George Maestri1h 28m Intermediate

 Maya Dynamics: Creating Simulations (2012)with Aaron F. Ross2h 11m Intermediate